Gayra/gi-blinkpay/README.md

 #### Automatic installation

 Automatic installation is the easiest option -- WordPress will handles the file transfer, and you won’t need to leave your web browser.
-To do an automatic install of BlinkPay For WooCommerce, log in to your WordPress dashboard, navigate to the Plugins menu, and click “Add New.”
+To do an automatic install of BlinkPay, log in to your WordPress dashboard, navigate to the Plugins menu, and click “Add New.”

-In the search field type “BlinkPay For WooCommerce,” then click “Search Plugins.”
+In the search field type “BlinkPay,” then click “Search Plugins.”
 Once you’ve found us,  you can view details about it such as the point release, rating, and description.
 Most importantly of course, you can install it by!
 Click “Install Now,” and WordPress will take it from there.

 #### Manual installation

-Manual installation method requires downloading the BlinkPay For WooCommerce plugin and uploading it to your web server via your favorite FTP application.
+Manual installation method requires downloading the BlinkPay plugin and uploading it to your web server via your favorite FTP application.
 The WordPress codex contains [instructions on how to do this here](https://wordpress.org/support/article/managing-plugins/#manual-plugin-installation).

 ### Updating